kmkarakaya/rag-kmk/README.md

 print(status)
 ```

-4) Create an ephemeral collection for tests (use a temporary directory):
+4) Create an ephemeral (directory-backed) collection for tests (use a temporary directory):
 ```python
 from rag_kmk.knowledge_base import build_knowledge_base
 import tempfile